sirnoel7/phase3project/README.md

 ## Support and contact details
-In case of any difficulties whil eusing the application contact it's developer (github.com/sirnoel7)
+In case of any difficulties while using the application contact it's developer (github.com/sirnoel7)

 ### License
 The content of this site is licensed under the Cooperation of Great Minds